Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 - Your lawn health: Prevents fungus, root rot, and bare muddy patches

-– Your walkways and patios: Stops frost heave and settling from water underneath
+- Your walkways and patios: Stop frost heave and settling from water underneath

 - Your driveway: Reduces cracking from repeated freeze-thaw cycles